raspberrypilearning/from-me-to-you/en/step_5.md

 + "When the user clicks on the sprite you can hear me say my message"

 Write your initial idea down or tell a friend or family member.
-It's easier when you can explain what your idea is.
+It's easier to make when you can explain what your idea is.

 You might have lots of other ideas.
-Start with the initial idea first.
+Start with this initial idea first.

 --- /task ---